ushelp/OPOA/readme.md

 中文版请进入[EasyOPOA](https://github.com/ushelp/EasyOPOA/)

 EasyOPOA is a framework OPOA program development progresses, program development for the OPOA define the concept of a complete set of standards and norms.
 Just a few simple configuration that is capable of fast, flexible, high-quality OPOA development program.
+Can help you quickly and easily build a complex like Gmail single page program.